StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE_ROUTINE_LOAD.md

 );
 ```

-#### Configure SSL encryption
+#### Specify the SSL security protocol and configure the related parameters

-If you need to specify the security protocol used by BEs to access Kafka brokers, such as SSL encryption, you need to configure custom parameters `property.security.protocol` and `property.ssl.ca.location` to enable SSL encryption and specify the location of the CA certificate.
+If you need to specify the SSL security protocol for BE when accessing Kafka, you should configure "property.security.protocol" = "ssl" and related parameters.

 ```SQL
 CREATE ROUTINE LOAD example_db.example_tbl1_ordertest1 ON example_tbl1